engl5674/engl5674s18/_schedule/schedule.md

           readings: [
             'As needed: artifacts, fieldwork, etc.', 'TBA' ]
           assign: [
-            'At least 2 fieldnotes + at least 1-2 memos.', 'TBA' ]
+            'At least 2 fieldnotes + at least 1-2 memos OR 3-4 memos.', 'TBA' ]

+    - num: 16
+      wkh: 'Final Papers Due'
+      tue:
+        - date: 2018-05-08
+          desc: 'Submit Final Paper'
+          assign: [ 'Submit your final paper (15-25 pages) via Google Drive by 11:59pm.
+Ph.D.
+Students, be sure to write up a 2-3 page reflection about your rhetorical methodology.
+Attach it as an appendix to your final paper.' ]
 ---

 - num: 2